Italian Apple Cake (One Bowl)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Italian Apple Cake (Torta di Mele) is soft, buttery, and filled with tender apples and a hint of cinnamon.
-Made with creamy yogurt and love from my nonna’s kitchen, it’s perfect for a cozy breakfast or an afternoon treat with coffee.
-Simple, nostalgic, and irresistibly good—every bite feels like a taste of Italy.
+This Italian Apple Cake (One Bowl) is soft, buttery, and filled with tender apples and a hint of cinnamon.
+Made in one bowl with creamy yogurt and inspired by my nonna’s kitchen, it’s perfect for a cozy breakfast or an afternoon treat with coffee.

 Why You’ll Love This Recipe